hwding/screen-filter/README.md

   - adjust UI lightly

 #####2016-08-03
-  - new feature: now you can (/de)activate screen filter through tapping the notifacation, you can also jump directly onto control panel with our new notification
+  - new feature: now you can (/de)activate screen filter through tapping the notification, you can also jump directly onto control panel with our new notification

 #####2016-08-01
   - redesign UI and interaction